CSCsw/ColPack/README.md

     make -j 4   #Where "4" is the number of cores on your machine make install

 Change `/path/to/install/ColPack` to the directory you want ColPack to install its library.
 Unless you want to installed into root directory.
-Add --disable-openmp if you do not want enable OpenMp
+Append `--disable-openmp` to `./configure`if you do not want enable OpenMp

 ColPack also has experimental support for building with CMake, which you can do via the following: